andrewmogan/confmodel/docs/README.md

 ### VirtualHost

- The idea is that this decribes the subset of resources of a physical host server that are available to an Application.
+ The idea is that this describes the subset of resources of a physical host server that are available to an Application.
 For example two applications may be assigned to the same physical server but each be allocated resources of a different NUMA node.